 Effects of Spasticity

-There is no way in which spasticity is of benefit to children or adults with CP.
+There is no way in which spasticity is of benefit to children or adults with cerebral palsy.
 Spasticity adversely affects muscles and joints of the extremities, causing abnormal movements, and is especially harmful in growing children.
 The known adverse effects of spasticity include:

 - Inhibition of movement